Fishing Permits

 Permit Suspensions

 Your fishing permit will be suspended if the total amount of deemed values that you owe is more than $1000.00, and you have not paid within 20 days after the date of the invoice.
-If your Ministry Cost Recovery Levies are overdue for 2 months your permit will also be suspended.
+If your Ministry Cost Recovery Levies and / or FishServe Fees and Levies are overdue for 2 months your permit will also be suspended.

 Permit Prohibitions